MicrosoftDocs/windows-dev-docs/hub/apps/design/globalizing/design-for-bidi-text.md

 ## Feature design overview

 Windows supports the four BiDi design elements.
-Let's look at some of the major relevant features in Windows, and provide some context around how they affect your app.
+Let's look at some of the major relevant features of (prior versions of) Windows, and provide some context around how they affect your app.

 ### Navigate in the direction that feels natural